tatscru/bloodtype_2019/README.md

 READ ME—

-There are so many diets out there, have you ever thought of eating for your blood type?

-First step, learning your blood type.
-Second, evaluating previous diet or food trends, noting what has and has not worked, and jotting down your goal for this new diet.

-Now, how does it work?
+There are so many diets out there, one of them being the bloodtype diet.
+As with any new meal plan, one will need to evaluate thier previous diets and food trends, noting what has and has not worked.
+Secondly, one will need to know their blood type group in order to present a proper sample menu.

 Many of us know, maintaining a nutritious food intake and exercise is one of the most important factors to living a healthy lifestyle.
 For some people, no matter how strictly they adhere to a diet, they do no seem to see a change in their body.
 A naturopathic physician proposed the idea that one's body processes food according to their blood type.
-It is believed that when food is digested, chemical reactions take place in our gut, directly affecting our blood and the lining of our digestive tracts.

-People with specific blood types have certain stomach enzymes enabling them to process food differently.
-If you know your blood type, we will walk through beneficial foods, foods to avoid, and a sample menu.
+If you know your blood type, we will walk through the beneficial foods and one's to avoid, along with a sample menu.

-Project Structure

-**User types: What is your blood type?
+## Usage

-Shows a list of the different blood types + food to eat and avoid
+**User types: Shows a list of the different blood types

+Type O
+Type A
+Type B
+Type AB

+The program will prompt a user to submit the name of their blood type, outputting the bloodtype description.

+**description

-1. Type O- If you are type O, like an estimated 46 percent of the population, the Eat Right 4 Your Type program suggests that you stay away from wheat, dairy, caffeine, and alcohol.
+1. Type O - If you are type O, like an estimated 46 percent of the population, the Eat Right 4 Your Type program suggests that you stay away from wheat, dairy, caffeine, and alcohol.
 Reach instead for fruits, vegetables, and lean, organic meats.

 2. Type A- People whose blood is type A are steered toward a vegetarian diet, including soy proteins, grains, and vegetables.
 They are also encouraged to eat organic and fresh food in as natural a state as possible.